 About The Artist

 Todd Nelson is a highly regarded guitarist who has plays Jazz, Rock, Blues, Country, Folk, and Classical guitar.
 He is equally at home accompanying vocalists, leading an instrumental trio or playing in a large band, preferring to make the most appropriate contribution whether as a sideman or featured artist.
+Read on if you’d like the whole story.

 He began guitar lessons at the age of 10 outside of Providence, Rhode Island and his first band, The Incidentals was started in grade school.
 That was followed by the psychedelic Sophist Intrigue.
 The name was suggested by the drummer’s older sister who lived in San Francisco and painted concert posters for shows at the Fillmore West.
 She also painted Todd’s guitar case which is lost to history, unfortunately.
 Next came the blues-rock flavored Citadel and Beggars’ Farm.
 An early inspiration at this time was Duke Robillard who played blues in the style of B.B.
 King in the greater Providence area.